 Holocaust Educators Cohort

 Join our Holocaust Educator Cohort (Grades 6-12) to receive primary resource packets that help students understand how and why the Holocaust happened.
 CEU Credits Available.

 Tuesdays, 6:30 – 8:30 PM (Central) | Jan.
 24 – Mar.
 21, 2023

-Cohort participants will receive eight curated primary resource packets with Google Slide decks for teacher instruction, along with student handouts and worksheets.
-The eight packets include the following class topics:
+Cohort participants will receive nine curated primary resource packets with Google Slide decks for teacher instruction, along with student handouts and worksheets.
+The nine packets include the following class topics:

 - 1/24: European Jewish Life Before WWII and the Holocaust

 - 2/21: Collaboration & Complicity in the Holocaust

 - 3/7: Wannsee Conference and “The Final Solution”

 - 3/21: Aftermath of WWII and the Holocaust